awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-ecs-ec2.md

 ## Step 1: Register a task definition<a name="getting-started-ec2-task-def"></a>

 A task definition is like a blueprint for your application\.
 Each time that you launch a task in Amazon ECS, you specify a task definition\.
 The service then knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container\.
-For more information about task definitions, see [Amazon ECS Task definitions](task_definitions.md)\.
+For more information about task definitions, see [Amazon ECS task definitions](task_definitions.md)\.

 The following steps walk you through creating a task definition that will deploy a simple web application\.